RAYs3T/home-assistant-pc-monitor/Readme.md

 2. Edit the JSON file
     - BridgeUrl: location of the MQTT server
     - BridgePort: MQTT server port
+    - BridgeTls: If the MQTT connection should use TLS (this works currently only if the certificate is valid and trusted (real))
     - UserName: username of the MQTT server (optional)
     - ClientId: ID you would like to use for the Windows computer
     - Password: password for the MQTT server (optional)